twagar11/ansible-labs/role/README.md

 # Overview

-Roles let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
+Roles let you automatically load related vars, files, tasks, handlers and other Ansible artifacts based on a known file structure.
 After you group your content in roles, you can easily reuse them and share them with other users.

 ## Duration